johnnovak/gridmonger/sphinx-docs/source/getting-started.rst

 -------

-To install Gridmonger on Windows, download either the Windows installer (for standard installations) or the ZIP file (for portable installations) from the `Downloads <https://gridmonger.johnnovak.net/#Downloads>`_ page.
-Then run the installer or simply unpack the ZIP file's contents somewhere.
+To install Gridmonger on Windows, download either the Windows installer (for standard installations) or the portable ZIP package from the `Downloads
+<https://gridmonger.johnnovak.net/#Downloads>`_ page, then run the installer
+or simply unpack the ZIP file's contents somewhere.
 First-time users are encouraged to use the installer and accept the default options.

-The 64-bit version is strongly recommended as it's more performant and more thoroughly tested; only use the 32-bit version if you're still running a legacy 32-bit version of Windows.

 .. important::